solutious/solutious.github.com/blog/_posts/business/2011-02-09-why-public-monitoring-is-important.md

 who: delano
 ---

-There was an issue on Amazon EC2 yesterday that affected the response times for a large number of their customers (myself included).
+There was an issue on Amazon EC2 yesterday that affected the response times for a non-trivial number of their customers (myself included).
 I first noticed the issue when [blamestella.com](https://www.blamestella.com/) began to get very slow (around 11:45 PST).
 I checked Stella's public report for EC2 performance and other sites were having issues as well:

 <p class="graphic"><a href="/blog/assets/2011-q1/stella-ec2-status-2011-02-08.png"><img src="/blog/assets/2011-q1/stella-ec2-status-s-2011-02-08.png" alt="Stella EC2 Report for February 8, 2011" border="0" /></a><br/><span class="graphicSubtext"><a href="https://www.blamestella.com/vendor/ec2/report" title="EC2 Status - Stella">Stella EC2 Report</a> on February 8th, 2011</span></p>